sourcejs/sourcejs-react-bundle-example/README.md

 npm run build-source
 ```

+Note: Windows OS support is not yet implemented, but already in the works.

 ### Writing Documentation

 Example components are placed into `./specs` folder.
 Each component has its JSX/CSS sources, `readme.md` documentation with component examples and text description and `info.json` meta file.